Report published: October 2016

 Oil and gas industry investors face increasing financial, reputational and regulatory risks from widespread methane emissions.
 An Investor's Guide to Methane: Engaging with Oil and Gas Companies to Manage a Rising Risk [PDF], by EDF and the Principles for Responsible Investment (PRI), is a first-of-its kind guide to help investors manage methane risk through company engagement.

-This guide can help investors manage methane risks and keep more saleable product in the pipeline - a win-win for investors, companies, and communities.Sean Wright Lead author and senior manager
+This guide can help investors manage methane risks and keep more saleable product in the pipeline.Sean Wright, Lead author and senior manager

 With the Investor's Guide [PDF], EDF and PRI provide constructive tools for investors to engage with oil and gas companies on methane reporting and mitigation, to engage with senior management in constructive dialogue, and to identify concrete actions to improve methane performance.

-This guide provides investors with an extremely valuable tool to understand these risks.Jonas Kron Senior Vice President
+This guide provides investors with an extremely valuable tool to understand these risks.Jonas Kron, Senior Vice President, Trillium Asset Management

-This guide provides practical advice on what investors should expect from companies regarding operational practices and disclosure.
+This guide provides practical advice on what investors should expect from companies regarding operational practices and disclosure, and has been adopted as the guiding document for the PRI engagement group.
 While the guide is aimed at public equity investors, the document can also be useful for investors in private companies, energy lenders such as investment banks and insurance companies, who may be looking to benchmark methane performance as they implement ESG and risk-management policies.
 Likewise, this guide can also be a reference for oil and gas companies to benchmark their operations and identify best practices.

 Performance Assessment Tool